Explore

 Hot Fuzz (2007)

-I hesitated about including this movie on this list, because I see it more as as it's own individual film, but since Pegg and Frost have stated that it's "Part 2" of their so-called "Three Flavours Cornetto" trilogy, the rest of the world of cinema fans have come to regard as an actual sequel (to Shaun).
-So I put here simply more as a way of avoiding any eventual questions of why it was not included.
+Originally, I hesitated about including this movie on this list, because I see it more as its own individual film, but since Pegg and Frost have stated that it's "Part 2" of their so-called "Three Flavours Cornetto" trilogy, the rest of the world of cinema fans have come to regard as an actual sequel to first Cornetto, Shaun of the Dead.
+So, I put here simply more as a way of avoiding any eventual questions of why it was not included.

 Michelle is just a typical gal who tends to runs away from relationships whenever they hit a bumpy road.
 And during one of these runaways, the bumpy road ends up being the one she's driving on as it leads to a car accident serious enough to knock her out.
 When she wakes, Michelle finds herself trapped in a bunker, with it's maker and another bunkee.
 According to her host, while she was out, the world has gone apocalyptic and her only chance for survival is an extended stay underground.